nzzlinh/Adafruit-GFX-Library/README.md

 ## Using a subset of Unifont

 If your board lacks an SPI flash chip (or you're using it for something else), you can also select just the subset of the BMP that you expect to need, and store it in program memory.
-Some blocks you might need: block 20 (symbols, superscript and subscript numbers); block 21 (fractions, arrows); block 25 (box drawing characters); blocks 26-27 (symbols and dingbats).
+Some blocks you might like to have: block 20 (superscript and subscript numbers); block 21 (fractions, arrows); block 25 (box drawing characters); blocks 26-27 (symbols and dingbats).

 To select the blocks you want for your project: